-The ultimate guide on how to optimize YouTube videos for the search and discovery algorithm.
-Get all the best insider pro tips and tricks to add SEO to your YouTube channel and make your videos primed for discovery!
+You’ve come to ultimate guide on how to optimize YouTube videos for the search and discovery algorithm.
+Get all the best insider pro tips and tricks to add SEO to your YouTube channel and get your videos discovered by new viewers and subscribers!

-Our YouTube-certified team of channel experts have successfully built and managed some of the leading channels on YouTube – from Michelle Phan and Qveen Herby to Lexy Panterra, Jennifer Lopez, and Normani.
+I’m sure you’ve seen many guides on how to best optimize YouTube videos and channels, so why trust us?
+Well, our YouTube-certified team of YouTube experts have successfully built and managed some of the leading channels on YouTube – from Michelle Phan and Qveen Herby to Lexy Panterra, Jennifer Lopez, and Normani.

 YouTube creators of all levels can easily implement these tips and tricks to set their channel and videos up for the highest chance of success.
-Using these best practices for YouTube video optimization is a great foundational step in building out your YouTube channel.
+Whether you’re a YouTube beginner or a long-time and established creator, using these best practices for YouTube video optimization is a great foundational step in building out your YouTube channel.

 Let’s dig in!